graphical user interface, website

 ROI: Return on Investment

-Return on Investment (ROI) calculates the profitability of an SEO or marketing campaign by comparing the gains (revenue) to the costs incurred.
+Return on Investment evaluates the profitability of your SEO or marketing campaigns by comparing the revenue generated against the costs spent.

 CMS: Content Management System